Sensory garden: Gallery

 This sensory garden was designed for children with special needs at St Christopher's School in Westbury Park, Bristol, England.

 The Blindengarten in the Bad Homburg Spa Park (Kurpark) in Germany is a "smell and touch" garden comprising eight thematically planted raised beds (culinary herbs, medicinal herbs, roses, grasses, etc.) arranged around a central fountain that can provide acoustic orientation for blind and visually-impaired people.

 An experiential feature in the "World of the Senses" (Welt der Sinne).
 The design of this extensive sensory garden and house in Bremervörde, Germany, was inspired by the ideas of Hugo Kükelhaus (1900–1984) regarding "fields of experience for the development of the senses" and is intended for use by everyone, regardless of disabilities.

 This sensory garden inside the Rio de Janeiro Botanical Garden, Brazil, is designed to sharpen the senses of touch and smell, and sometimes taste.
-Visitors with special needs, including the blind and visually impaired, are welcomed by a team of counselors (some of whom are themselves visually disabled).
+Visitors with disabilities, including the blind and visually impaired, are welcomed by a team of counselors (some of whom are themselves visually disabled).
 Blindfolded guided tours are also a feature.

 Musical pipes can be played by visitors in the sensory garden at the Building and Construction Authority Gallery, Singapore, which showcases the broad accessibility principles of Universal Design.